misskey-dev/misskey/README.md

 - **Drive**\
 Hate not being able to find something you uploaded?
 With Drive, you get managed and powerful cloud storage right in your social media!
 - **Rich Web UI**\
-	Misskey has a rich and complex (but easy to use) Web UI!
+	Misskey has a rich and easy to use Web UI!
 	It is highly customizable, from changing the layout and adding widgets to making custom themes.
 	Furthermore, plugins can be created using AiScript, an original programming language.
 - And much more...